ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 Alias: `toTimezone`.

-The time zone is an attribute of the Date/DateTime types.
+The time zone is an attribute of the `Date` and `DateTime` data types.
 The internal value (number of seconds) of the table field or of the resultset's column does not change, the column's type changes and its string representation changes accordingly.

 **Arguments**